 (d) Increase your website’s authority.
 Google will not feature an answer snippet from a website with a low E-A-T. (I’ll talk about E-A-T later on in the article)

 While the Google answer box will not show the blog or site from which the information snippet was obtained, your website/blog URL will usually show up immediately below the answer box with your blog post title just below it (refer to the GIMP example below).

 Although you may get zero clicks (considering less than 50% of searches don’t result in clicks), continually appearing on the search answer box exposes your brand to a broad audience and builds familiarity.

 Also, in cases where users need more information, they are more likely to click on your website URL, which is located (usually) immediately below the answer.

-Voice recognition technology has been around for years but has only started becoming popular in cell phones and other gadgets recently.
+Voice recognition technology has been around for years but has only recently become popular in cell phones and other gadgets.

 This is partly because technology has grown over the years and greatly improved.
 This has made it much easier for devices to understand spoken words fully.